-Join Aaron F. Ross for an in-depth discussion in this video Rendering raytraced water, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Rendering raytraced water, part of Maya: Creating Fluid Effects (2013).

 Our next step in the quest for realism is to add a refractive raytraced material…to our water surface.…But before we do that I want to correct one small issue with the simulation, …it has to do with the animation.…If I press Play here you'll see we reach frame 100 the ducky starts moving, …but our emission is too great here.…If I continue playing that you'll…see that it's, it's just kind of too great of the negative density emission.…